What Women In Film Can Learn From The

 Advertisement

-The first movie theater opened in 1905 in Philadelphia and showed short silent films accompanied by a piano.
-Due to the miniscule admissions fee, these dark, unpleasant theaters attracted a clientele of poor, urban immigrants looking for an evening out.
-An editor from Moving Picture World at the time snidely remarked that “any person of refinement looked around to see if [he were] likely to be recognized by anyone before entering the doors.”
+The first movie theatre opened in 1905 in Philadelphia and showed short silent films accompanied by a piano.
+Due to the minuscule admissions fee, these dark, unpleasant theatres attracted a clientele of poor, urban immigrants looking for an evening out.
+An editor from Moving Picture World at the time snidely remarked that “any person of refinement looked around to see if [he were] likely to be recognised by anyone before entering the doors.”
 Soon, the movie house landscape became more varied, with institutions catering to different niche audiences.
-Movie houses that charged higher admission and attracted a middle-class audience were called “theaters.”
-And these refined theater-owners put ads and coupons in women’s magazines.
+Movie houses that charged higher admission and attracted a middle-class audience were called “theatres.”
+And these refined theatre-owners put ads and coupons in women’s magazines.

 Advertisement

 Part of what held women in Hollywood together in this burgeoning, male-dominated industry were the friendships and working partnerships they created with one another.
-“There were a variety of women who gravitated toward bringing in other women,” says Beauchamp.
+“There were a variety of women who gravitated toward bringing in other women,” Carrie Beauchamp, a film scholar and author of Without Lying Down: Frances Marion and the Powerful Women of Early Hollywood, told Refinery29.
 “These women were creating a path.
 No one had done any of this stuff before.
 Every day was a discovery.”

 When tracking the careers of some of the most prolific and influential filmmakers of the era, the effects of the supportive network of friendships become tangible.
 In addition to running a studio, Lois Weber made a name for herself creating movies about social issues between 1914 and 1921.
 The most famous of which, Where Are My Children?, focused on abortion; another riveting movie called Shoes, now heralded as a feminist classic, looked at the devastating ramifications of poverty on a young woman’s life.